Powered by SchoolDash

 Destinations: Excellent.
 The proportion of students going on to education or training at 16 is quite high, while at 18 (allowing for attainment) it is very high.
 Show details

 Sixth form: Excellent.
-Attainment is below average, progress is above average and destinations at 18 (allowing for attainment) are excellent.
+Attainment is below average, progress is excellent and destinations at 18 (allowing for attainment) are excellent.

 Attendance: Above average.
 Pupil absence rates are very low and the incidence of persistent absence is quite low.